-The following lists the base Stafford loan amounts for dependent and independent students as well as the additional unsubsidized Stafford loan eligibility for each category.
+The following chart lists the base Direct loan amounts for dependent and independent students as well as the additional unsubsidized Direct loan eligibility for each category.
 If a student's parent is denied a PLUS loan, the dependent student is eligible for an additional \$4,000 unsubsidized loan (if cost of attendance allows it).